hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ### Estimation of false discovery rate

-Each peak is considered an independent test and thus, when we encounter thousands of significant peaks detected in a sample we have a multiple testing problem.
+Each peak is considered an independent test.
+Therefore, when we encounter thousands of significant peaks detected in a sample, we have a multiple testing problem.
 In MACSv1.4, the FDR was determined empirically by exchanging the ChIP and control samples.
 However, in MACS2, p-values are now corrected for multiple comparison using the **Benjamini-Hochberg correction**.

 ## Running MACS2